WarheadCore/WarheadDiscord/deps/dpp/README.md

 * The entire Discord API is available for use in the library
 * Stable [Windows support](https://dpp.dev/buildwindows.html)
 * Ready-made compiled packages for Windows, Raspberry Pi (ARM64/ARM7/ARMv6), Debian x86/x64 and RPM based distributions
+* Highly scalable for large amounts of guilds and users

 Want to help?
 Drop me a line or send a PR.